h-4vok/ubiquity-mint-live-monitor/README.md

 Once the data is obtained, we send the block to the Distiller which is in the distiller.js file under src/lib.

 Distiller loops quickly through the data and analyzes its contents.
 This is a very short and simple version of what the distiller would be, but it is good enough for the prototype.
-In this particular case we have identified a pattern where all NFT mints in Solanas have exactly 6 events and the type of the second event is "create_account".
+In this particular case we have identified a pattern where all NFT mints in Solana have exactly 6 events and the type of the second event is "create_account".
 When a transaction fulfills this criteria it does not immediatelly mean that this is an NFT mint, but all NFT mints have to succeed this criteria.
 All transactions like this are marked as transaction candidates and sent over to the NftDiscovery.

 NftDiscovery is in nftDiscovery.js under src/lib.
 This object receives these transaction candidates and now, having a reduced subset of the block's transactions, it uses the Solscan API to retrieve this element as if it were an NFT.
 To do this, we have identified that the NFT token address is in the destination field of the second even of the transaction (which is, if you remember, the "create_account" event).